17 June . 2020

 As Oregon and other states lift their shelter in place orders, demand for new homes are once again on the rise.
 But, as the coronavirus pandemic has changed home buying priorities and remote work becomes normalized, a growing number of Americans are considering fleeing busy cities for the quiet calm of suburban life.

-Online searches for housing in small towns are growing at nearly twice the rate as queries for major metropolitan areas, says Glenn Kelman, CEO of the national brokerage firm Redfin, in a recent article.
+Online searches for housing in small towns are growing at nearly twice the rate as queries for major metropolitan areas, says Glenn Kelman, CEO of the national brokerage firm Redfin.
 "Prior to this pandemic, the housing affordability crisis was already driving people from large cities to small,'' Kelman says.
 "Now more permissive policies around remote work, and a rising wariness about close quarters will likely accelerate that trend."

 Data from a recent Harris Poll found that almost a third of Americans are thinking about moving to less densely populated areas.
 While a survey by National Association of Realtors found that 5% of members said the coronavirus pandemic was causing their clients to shift their sights away from cities to the suburbs, and 13% said the virus had made buyers prioritize different home features, such as a home office, or extra room where relatives could stay, as they considered which homes worked best for their lifestyle.